-In order to study the interannual variability of HCN and CO, fractional differences in the tropospheric HCN and CO columns relative to their seasonal mean values represented by the cosine fitting at the twelve FTIR stations are shown in Fig.4 and Fig.5, respectively.
-Enhancements of both tropospheric HCN and CO columns between September 2015 and July 2016 at Hefei (32°N) were observed compared to the same period of measurements in other years.
-For HCN, the magnitude of the enhancement ranges from 5 to 46% with an average of 26%.
-The significant enhancements occurred in December 2015 and May 2016 with peaks of 46% and 38%, respectively.
-By contrast, the magnitude of the enhancement in tropospheric CO column at Hefei (32°N) between September 2015 and July 2016 ranges from 4 to 59% with an average of 27%.
-The tropospheric CO columns were elevated over its seasonal means by more than 20% from March to April 2016.
-In addition, an enhancement magnitude of more than 40% were occasionally observed in August and September for both HCN and CO at Hefei (32°N).
+In order to study the interannual variability of HCN and CO, fractional differences in the tropospheric HCN and CO columns relative to their seasonal mean values represented by the cosine fitting at the 12 FTIR stations are shown in Figs. 4 and 5, respectively.
+Enhancements of both tropospheric HCN and CO columns between September 2015 and July 2016 at Hefei (32° N) were observed compared to the same period of measurements in other years.
+For HCN, the magnitude of the enhancement ranges from 5 % to 46 % with an average of 26 %.
+The significant enhancements occurred in December 2015 and May 2016 with peaks of 46 % and 38 %, respectively.
+By contrast, the magnitude of the enhancement in the tropospheric CO columns at Hefei (32° N) between September 2015 and July 2016 ranges from 4 % to 59 % with an average of 27 %.
+The tropospheric CO columns were elevated over their seasonal means by more than 20 % from March to April 2016.
+In addition, an enhancement magnitude of more than 40 % was occasionally observed in August and September for both HCN and CO at Hefei (32° N).

-The enhancements of both tropospheric HCN and CO columns within the same period were also observed at the selected NDACC stations except Ny Alesund (79°N) and Kiruna (68°N).
-The winter enhancements were not shown over Ny Alesund (79°N) and Kiruna (68°N) because of the polar night in the Arctic which interrupted the observations in winter.
-The magnitude of the enhancement in tropospheric HCN column at the selected NDACC stations between September

-2015 and July 2016 ranges from 3 to 213%, and for CO ranges from 4 to 62%.
+The enhancements of both tropospheric HCN and CO columns within the same period were also observed at the selected NDACC stations except Ny-Ålesund (79° N) and Kiruna (68° N).
+The winter enhancements were not shown over Ny-Ålesund (79° N) and Kiruna (68° N) because of the polar night in the Arctic, which interrupted the observations in winter.
+The magnitude of the enhancement in tropospheric HCN columns at the selected NDACC stations between September 2015 and July 2016 ranges from 3 % to 213 % as well as from 4 % to 62 % for CO.